motain/creators-network-docs/source/api.rst

 Deleting videos
 -----------------------------

-| Once your video is on OneFootball, you can deleting it.
+| Once your video is on OneFootball, you can delete it.
+Please note that we do not currently support updating videos, so if you want to make any changes to an already-published video, please delete it and publish a new one.

 | In order to delete video on OneFootball, you will first need to get the OneFootball video ID.